CrowdStrike/foundry-chromeos-device-actions/README.md

   - Falcon Administrator
 - **GCP Service Account Credentials**
   - The service account must be [associated with a role](https://support.google.com/a/answer/9807615?hl=en&ref_topic=9832445&sjid=12016677148987675569-NA#zippy=%2Cassign-a-role-to-a-service-account) in [Google Admin](https://admin.google.com/) that has the **Manage ChromeOS Devices** privilege
-- **Containment OU ID**
+- **Containment OU Path**
-  - An OU to be used to contain devices.
-Preferable one with more stringent policies.
+  - The path to a dedicated Organizational Unit (OU) for device containment, ideally one that enforces stricter security controls.
 - **Google Admin Customer ID**
   - You can find this in [account settings](https://admin.google.com/u/3/ac/accountsettings)